MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 > [!NOTE]
 > You can use either a certificate that contains a private key, such as a Private Information Exchange (.pfx) file or you can use an Internet Security Certificate File (.cer).
 If you use a .pfx file, you must provide a password for the private key later in this procedure.

-When you configure SharePoint hybrid solutions in Phase 4: Configure a hybrid solution, you'll provide the name of the target application that you created so that SharePoint Online Search and Business Connectivity Services can get the Secure Channel SSL certificate that's needed to authenticate with the reverse proxy device.
+When you configure SharePoint hybrid solutions in Phase 4: Configure a hybrid solution, you'll provide the name of the target application that you created so that SharePoint in Microsoft 365 Search and Business Connectivity Services can get the Secure Channel SSL certificate that's needed to authenticate with the reverse proxy device.

  **To create a target application to store the Secure Channel SSL certificate**

 1. Verify that you're logged on to Microsoft 365 as a global admin.

-2. In the SharePoint Online Administration Center, in the navigation pane, select **secure store**.
+2. In the SharePoint Administration Center, in the navigation pane, select **secure store**.

 3. On the **Edit** tab, select **New**.